 Buy, Advertise, Rehab, Rent, Refinance, Repeat

 That’s right, adding advertising is a relatively simple yet highly effective improvement.
-Consider it a much-needed addition that has the potential to save you gobs of tax dollars, perhaps allowing you to take your spouse out to that super high-end restaurant downtown (send me a thank-you card afterwards!).
+Consider it a much-needed addition that has the potential to save you tax dollars, perhaps allowing you to take your spouse out to that super high-end restaurant downtown (send me a thank-you card afterwards!).

 Why Advertising is Critically Important